Cortisol: How Does Cortisol Affect Blood Sugar?

 What time of day is cortisol highest?

-Can supplements help regulate cortisol?
+Can supplements help support cortisol balance?

 Does cortisol affect cravings?